-Manchester Art Gallery courts controversy with removal of famous pre-Raphaelite painting: As artists
+Manchester Art Gallery courts controversy over removal of famous pre-Raphaelite painting

 I have watched bemused and at times with annoyance as public galleries rush to remove artworks from display in response to community outrage over any alleged villainous behaviour of the artist at some point in his or her past, regardless of the times, norms or circumstances in which they lived.
 It is a perilous and nonsensical practice, particularly where the artist is later exonerated.